obvios/fetch-recipes-app/README.md

 Dependency Injection: Due to time constraints, I opted not to use a dedicated dependency injection framework.
 Instead, I initialized and injected dependencies at the app entry point.
 With more time, I would have implemented a dependency container to manage initialization more cleanly.

-I also decided not to spend time on setting up a dependency injection framework, again due to time.
-So instead I simply initialize and inject the dependencies at the app entry point.
-If given more time, I would have preferred to implement a dependency container responsible for initializing important objects.

 # Weakest Part of the Project: What do you think is the weakest part of your project?
 I believe the weakest part of my project is the networking code.
 Ideally, I would implemement a networking infrastructure layer more robustly, with protocols and generics.
 This would reduce boilder plate code for using APIs and could help to track general metrics.